odino/odino.github.com/source/_posts/2017-03-04-eval-no-more-understanding-vm-vm2-nodejs.markdown

 {% endpullquote %}

-In addition, I truly don't think you'll be evaluating thousands of expressions on every request, so the speed footprint of using the VM module might look more like this:
+In addition, I truly don't think you'll be evaluating thousands of expressions on every request, so the slowdown of using the VM module might look more like this:

 ``` bash